rebelsky/csc207c/_mps/blockchains.md

 ---

+_Warning!
+This mini-project is in the process of being rewritten._

 Sequential structures are pervasive in all of computing.
 One of the most recent innovations in sequential structures is the [*blockchain*](https://en.wikipedia.org/wiki/Blockchain_(database)) which is a sequence of records built to be highly resistant to change.
 Blockchains were first used in 2008 to record transactions for the cryptocurrency [Bitcoin](https://en.wikipedia.org/wiki/Bitcoin).
 In this context, the blockchain is a complete history of all Bitcoin transactions ever made, a *public ledger*, replicated, verified, and evolved by many computers a distributed network of machines connected through the Internet.
 Since then, blockchains have been used in many other contexts, *e.g.*, other [cryptocurrencies](https://en.wikipedia.org/wiki/Cryptocurrency), crowd-funding and digital rights management, and supply chain management, anywhere where immutable public records of transactions are necessary.

 Blockchains, as a *distributed data structure*, require careful coordination between the participating computers on the network.
 As this is not a distributed systems course, we will not address these issues directly.
 However, the blockchain itself is simply a list with a bit of extra information to ensure its integrity.
 In this project, we will develop a blockchain data structure that will allow us to understand the essential operations that blockchain-based application perform.